yakworks/gorm-tools/docs/index.md

 * **Fast Data Binding Service**: databinding from maps (and thus JSON) has to be fast and therefore maps and json are a first class citizen where it belongs in the data service layer instead of the controller layer.
   Eliminates boiler plate in getting data from the database to Gorm to JSON Map then back again.
-* **Events & Validation**: the DAO service allows a central place to do events such as beforeSave, beforeValidate, etc so as not to pollute the domain class.
+* **Events & Validation**: the Repository allows a central place to do events such as beforeSave, beforeValidate, etc so as not to pollute the domain class.
 This pattern makes it easier to keeps the special logic in a transaction as well.
   Allows validation outside of constraints to persistence without needing to modify the domain source.
 * **Events with Flushing**: As mentioned in the Gorm docs, "Do not attempt to flush the session within an event (such as with obj.save(flush:true)).
 Since events are fired during flushing this will cause a StackOverflowError.".
-  Putting the event business logic in the DAO keeps it all in a normal transaction and a flush is perfectly fine.
+  Putting the event business logic in the Repository keeps it all in a normal transaction and a flush is perfectly fine.
-* **Override Plugin's Domain Logic**: Since the DAO is a service this also easily allows default logic in a provided plugin to be overriden in an application.
-For example, I can have a CustomerDao in a plugin that deals with common logic to validate address.
-I can then easily override and implement that CustomerDao in
+* **Override Plugin's Domain Logic**: Since the Repository is a service this also easily allows default logic in a provided plugin to be overriden in an application.
+For example, I may have a CustomerRepo in a plugin that deals with deault common logic to validate address.
+I can then implement a CustomerRepo in an application and it will override the spring bean just as it does for a service.

 ## Mango Query